onflow/flow/agendas/2024/sprint-kickoff/2024-06-07-Flow-Sprint-Kickoff.md

 **Done last sprint**
 * PR to backfill of missing crypto algos to JVM SDK ready for review
 * Reviewed BLS PR for JVM-SDK
+* Onboarding kickoff meeting for ANKR for Liquid Staking on EBM

 **This sprint**
 * Backfill missing API methods to JVM SDK